Mental Health and Wellbeing

 Learners' Forum (the body formerly known as School council)

-This term we discussed the following:
+In the last term the Learners forum discussed the following:

 Bristol Healthy Schools Mental Health and Well Being Award

 As part of the school's commitment to improving well being and promoting good mental health, this page contains information about all the relevant stuff that's going on in school, both in and out of the classroom.